prebid/prebid.github.io/dev-docs/modules/userId.md

 #### Just ID  Disclosure

-This module in `ADVANCED` mode loads external JavaScript to generate optimal quality User ID.
+This module in `ADVANCED` mode loads external JavaScript to generate optimal quality user ID.
 It is possible to retrieve user ID, without loading additional script by this module in `BASIC` mode.

 ### Kinesso ID